Removing Multi-frame Gaussian Noise by Combining Patch-based Filters with Optical Flow: Introduction

 \section{Introduction}

 Restoring images corrupted with various types of noise degradations is a classical image processing problem.
-Additive white Gaussian noise (AWGN), Poissonian and mixture noise types are the most studied models in this application.
-AWGN elimination methods are particularly important because they can be combined with variance stabilizing transformations \cite{Anscombe1948PoissonTrans, makitalo2011optimal,makitalo2013optimal} for also removing the latter two types of noise.
+Additive white Gaussian noise (AWGN), Poissonian and mixture noise types are the most studied noise models.
+AWGN elimination is particularly important because it combined with variance stabilizing transformations \cite{Anscombe1948PoissonTrans, makitalo2011optimal,makitalo2013optimal} for also removing the latter two types of noise.

-In the single-frame AWGN elimination scenario \cite{BCM05, BCM05a, DFKE2007, Lebrun2012, LBM2013, LBM2013a}, BM3D \cite{DFKE2007, Lebrun2012} and NLB \cite{LBM2013, LBM2013a} produce superior results.
-Both of them are non-local patch-based methods which utilize the similar information available at distant regions in the image.
+In the single-frame AWGN elimination scenario \cite{BCM05, BCM05a, DFKE2007, Lebrun2012, LBM2013, LBM2013a}, BM3D \cite{DFKE2007, Lebrun2012} and NLB \cite{LBM2013, LBM2013a} produce superior results. {Early contributions to Bayesian non-local denoising can be found in the works of Awate and Whitaker \cite{awate2005nonparametric, awate2007feature}.
+For a comprehensive survey on image filtering, we refer to Milanfar \cite{milanfar2012tour}}.
+BM3D and NLB are non-local patch-based methods which utilize the similar information available at distant regions in the image.
 More precisely, they filter a 3D group of similar patches.
 BM3D in particular is a quasi-standard for modern denoising algorithms.
 It is used as a benchmark in articles that involve both neural network-based techniques \cite{cruz2018nonlocality} and traditional approaches \cite{LBM2013}.

 Multi-frame filters \cite{luisier2009MultiFrame, delpretti2008multiframe, hasan2018denoising, boulanger2010patch, dong2015low, dong2018robust, hao2018patch, fang2012sparsity, rodrigo2011SparsityMultiFrame, zhang2009MultiFrame, buades2005denoising, tico2008multi, maggioni2012nonlocal, maggioni2012video, arias2018video, Buades2009, buades2010MultiFrame, buades2016patch, dabov2007video}, on the other hand, utilize information from multiple frames of the same scene to compute the final denoised image.
 In this work, we concentrate on the fundamental problem of finding general approaches that can optimally extend single-frame patch-based methods such as NLB and BM3D to the multi-frame scenario.